pankajackson/es-report-generator/README.md

 ### What is this repository for? ###

-* Quick summary: This program is to generate current elasticsearch indices report in csv file
+* Quick summary: This tool is to generate current elasticsearch indices report in csv file
 * Version: 0.1

 ### How do I get set up? ###

 * Make sure you have python 3.8 or later installed
-* Install Dependencies: pip install -r requirements.txt
-* update Credentials: Open reportgenerator.py and update es_host, es_user, es_password
-* Run: python reportgenerator.py
+* Install: ./install.sh
+* Help: esreportgen -h
+* Usage: esreportgen https://localhost:9200 -u elastic -p 8PcTFW5TUL1VqQ11361H2A1u
+* Usage: esreportgen localhost -u elastic -p 8PcTFW5TUL1VqQ11361H2A1u -P 9200 -s https -o ~/myesreports

 ### Contribution guidelines ###